6 Tips for Winter Construction Safety

 6 Construction Safety Tips To Bring to the Jobsite This Winter

 4. Pair up workers.
-Remind your skilled tradespeople and laborers to buddy up on jobsites.
+Remind your skilled tradespeople and laborers to buddy up on job sites.
 Not only can they help each other out with the work, pairing up allows them to keep a close eye out for issues like hypothermia and frostbite.
 Make sure they know the symptoms for these and other winter-related health hazards.

 6. Avoid roof work.
 If at all possible, don’t schedule work on rooftops or other elevated surfaces after it snows.
 If that work is unavoidable, make sure your workers have fall protection equipment—and know how to use it.
 Again, don’t make assumptions.
 An extra safety note: Ladders should always be clear of ice and snow and positioned securely before use.